mathmaster13/fynotek-java/README.md

 - Match the marking of one word to another
 - Convert a number to the Fynotek number system

-## Planned Features
-- [ ] Look up words in the Fynotek dictionary
-- [ ] Set up a way to run this code online

 ## Known Bugs
 None yet.
 Report any if you find them!